MIDL-Conference/midl-website-2020/pages/author-instructions.md

 ## Latex template

-To prepare your submission to MIDL 2020 either as a full paper or an extended abstract, please use the LaTeX style files provided at:
+To prepare your submission to MIDL 2020 either as a full or short paper, please use the LaTeX style files provided at:
 [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)

 <!-- ## Dual submission policy